Rafarache/Rafarache/README.md

 Computer Engineering student at UFRGS , Porto Alegre

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working with Swift in MACos
 - 🌱 I’m currently learning Machine Learning and Django
 - 📫 How to reach me: Linkedin or Facebook